MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

     1. Verify the information you entered then select **Create**.
     1. It may take a minute or two for the ne workspace to be listed, if you still don't see it, select **Refresh**, then select **Add**.

 1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display, indicating that the Microsoft Sentinel free trial is activated.
 Select **OK**.
-Note the three steps listed on the Get started page.

 1. Keep this page open, as you'll use it in the next task.

 ### Demo Part 2

-With the Microsoft Sentinel instance created, you'll want to make sure that you have the necessary access to the resources that get deployed to support Microsoft Sentinel.
+As with all Azure resources, you want to ensure that users have the proper permissions to access your Microsoft Sentinel resources.
+Here you will show the steps to assign a role and the available roles for use with Microsoft Sentinel.

 1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **resource groups** then select **Resource groups** from the search results.
 Assigning the role at the resource group level will ensure the role will apply to all the resources that are deployed to support Microsoft Sentinel.